areinvald/dejwbot/README.md

 # dejwbot
 dejwbot is a Discord chatbot.
-All its' replies are either generated from your server's messages, or copied from cleverbot website.
+All its' responses are based on your server messages, or copied from cleverbot website.

 ### Requirements
 * selenium installed